-1. Credits earned in Accounting I, Accounting II may be applied toward fulfilling the mathematics requirement.
-Credit for Personal Finance C or Applied Finance may be applied toward graduation requirements in either mathematics or business.

-- A maximum of one credit may be earned for graduation requirements in Social Studies by successfully completing the following courses: Economics, Business Law, UConn Microeconomics, and UConn Macroeconomics. - 3.
+- 1. Credits earned in Accounting I, Accounting II may be applied toward fulfilling the mathematics requirement.
+Credit for Personal Finance may be applied toward graduation requirements in either mathematics or business. - A maximum of one credit may be earned for graduation requirements in Social Studies by successfully completing the following courses: Economics, Business Law, UConn Microeconomics, and UConn Macroeconomics. - 3.
 Students who successfully complete one year of Agriculture Education may apply this one credit toward the Arts or Vocational Education requirement. - 4.
 Agricultural Education students who successfully complete certain courses in Agricultural Education will receive science credit.
-Those courses include: Introduction to Veterinary Science, Equine Science, Natural Resource Management, Fisheries & Aquaculture, and UConn Fundamentals of Agriculture. - 5.
+Those courses include: Introduction to Veterinary Science, Equine Science, Natural Resource Management, Fisheries & Aquaculture, Production Animal Science and UConn Fundamentals of Agriculture. - 5.
 The credit earned in Law and Justice or AP US Gov and Politics may be applied toward fulfilling the Civics requirement.

-In pursuit of the above graduation policies and regulations, a student should follow the minimums in making course selections:
+In pursuit of the above graduation requirements a student should follow the minimums in making course selections:

-- 1. In grade nine a student should take 6.0 credits including English, Mathematics, Social Studies, Science, Physical Education, Health and an elective. - 2.
-In grade ten a student should take a minimum of 6.0 credits English, Mathematics, Biology, Social Studies including Civics, Physical Education, Health and courses in one or more elective disciplines. - 3.
+- 1. In grade nine a student should take a minimum of 6.5 credits including English, Mathematics, Social Studies, Science, Physical Education, Health and an elective. - 2.
+In grade ten a student should take a minimum of 6.5 credits English, Mathematics, Biology, Social Studies including Civics, Physical Education, Health and courses in one or more elective disciplines. - 3.
 In grade eleven a student should take a minimum of 6.0 credits including English, Mathematics, U.S. History, Physical Education, Health and courses in one or more elective discipline. - 4.
 In grade twelve a student must take a minimum of 5.5 credits including English, Physical Education and Health and complete all credit requirements for graduation.
 Seniors must carry at least 3 credits in academic core courses.
-Colleges are looking for students to pursue a rigorous course in their senior year, therefore we encourage a solid senior schedule. - 5.
+In addition, students will need to have successfully completed their capstone project prior to graduate Colleges are looking for students to pursue a rigorous course in their senior year, therefore we encourage a solid senior schedule. - 5.
 Sequential courses in all subject areas require the student to pass the first course in the sequence before he or she may take the next course.
 For instance, grade ten English may not be taken until grade nine English has been passed. - 6.
-One credit may be awarded for the successful completion of a full year of study in a World Language and/or Algebra I at the middle school.
-The awarding of this credit will count toward the requirements that a student will earn 23 credits toward graduation in grades nine through twelve providing that the student earn a minimum grade of a C-, however, it will not be included in the cumulative GPA or class rank.

-7. Upon prior approval of the Principal up to two credits earned from an accredited post-secondary institution may be counted toward the credits required to earn a diploma.
-Due to differences in crediting a typical college course which earns 3 college credits would be awarded /2 high school credit, however, it will not be included in the cumulative GPA or class rank.
+One credit will be awarded for the successful completion of a full year study of a World Language at the middle school.
+This credit will count towards the graduation requirements and will display on the high school transcript, however, it is not included in the GPA calculation.
+Students who earn a grade of a C- or higher are eligible to move to the next level of World Language in high school.
+Students who earn a passing grade lower than a C- will earn credit which will display with a P grade on the transcript and they may take the course again in high school, if desired. - 7.
+One credit will be awarded for the successful completion of Algebra I at the middle school, provided the student earns a grade of C- or better.
+This credit will count towards the graduation requirements and will display on the high school transcript, however, it is not included in the GPA calculation. - 8.
+Upon prior approval of the Principal credits earned from an accredited post-secondary institution may be counted toward the credits required to earn a diploma.
+A typical college course is worth 3 credits.
+By statute a high school can award one half credit for successfully completing a college course approved by the principal.
+These credits will not however be included in the accumulated GPA.